SrijonMaster1/sales-profit-maker/README.md

 1) User Login

-3) Allow user to upload historical data with user info and calculate incr_cvr and incr_sales
+2) Allow user to upload historical data with user info and calculate incr_cvr and incr_sales

+3) Create a Dashboard and show the insights and patterns discovered from the raw sales data

+4) Store the profit data in MongoDB

 # References